 As Executive Director of The Center for Innovative Thinking, Grant Todd specializes in the development of knowledge processes that produce innovative thinking and collaboration.
 The evolution of The Center for Innovative Thinking came from Mr. Todd’s personal experience as a presiding juror, where he witnessed firsthand the need for strong group interaction skills in the deliberation process.

 The Fair and Just Deliberations process takes the successful thinking methods Mr. Todd has used as a catalyst to solve problems in corporate America, and applied them to the judicial system.

-In the simplest terms, an issue is approached from a selected sequence of directions and through a shared “language”, offering a practical collaborative approach for thinking through methods of separating fact from emotion, neutral information biased opinion.
+In the simplest terms, an issue is approached from a selected sequence of directions, and through a shared “language” offering a practical collaborative approach for thinking through methods of separating fact from emotion, results in neutral information biased opinion.

 Incorporating Fair and Just Deliberations is a simple, practical and effective process for judges, jurors, and alternative dispute mediators to think through facts and testimonies.
 The ability to sift through information in order to separate emotion and other biases that can block thinking, will lead to high quality thinking and high quality decisions.

 Now for the first time, the United States justice system can tap into the Fair and Just Deliberations facilitation process presented by Grant Todd.

 The history of deliberations, specifically, jury trials, cites a range of issues and outcomes such as hung juries and long, expensive deliberations to an extremely negative manifestation.
 Consider the case in which a jury seated in a Kentucky court room were reduced to flipping a coin to determine the verdict out of frustration and because the traditional process of discussion and conclusion were not working.